Theresa M. Beiner

 Professor Beiner is lucky enough to teach the subjects she finds the most interesting.
 She is interested in civil rights and how those rights are furthered or thwarted in the adjudication process.
 Her courses include Civil Procedure, Constitutional Law, Federal Jurisdiction, Employment Discrimination, Gender and the Law, and a Seminar on Sexual Harassment Law.
 A scholar in the tradition of the Law and Society movement, Professor Beiner researches and teaches using knowledge from other disciplines to inform and develop legal rules.
 Her research interests dovetail well with the courses she teaches and thereby inform her teaching.
 She writes in the areas of anti-discrimination law, the interaction between civil procedure and civil rights law, women in the legal profession, and federal judicial appointments.
 She has won the Faculty Excellence Awards in both teaching and scholarship.

-Professor Beiner joined the faculty in 1994 from private practice as an associate with the San Francisco law firm of Howard, Rice, Nemerovski, Canady, Falk & Rabkin.
+Professor Beiner joined the faculty in 1994 from private practice as an associate with the San Francisco law firm of Howard, Rice, Nemerovski, Canady, Falk & Rabkin (now Arnold & Porter).
 Her main practice area was general civil litigation, with an emphasis on employment discrimination, antitrust and environmental litigation.
 She also clerked for the Honorable John F. Grady, United States District Judge for the Northern District of Illinois in Chicago.
 A graduate of Northwestern University School of Law, Professor Beiner was named to the Order of the Coif and was editor-in-chief of the Journal of Criminal Law & Criminology.
-She has visited on the faculty of the University of Pittsburgh School of Law and the University of California, Hastings College of the Law.
-Professor Beiner is the mother of two sons and a daughter, which keeps her busy outside the law school.
+She has visited on the faculty of the University of Pittsburgh School of Law and the UC Law San Francisco.
+Professor Beiner is the mother of three grown children — two sons and a daughter – with whom she enjoys traveling.